Proposed merger with Estuary Housing Association: frequently asked questions

 Our customers will always be our priority and will be at the centre of every decision we make.
 We’ll keep you informed throughout and give you plenty of notice if there are any changes in the future.

-Will my rent or service charges change?
+Will my rent or service charge increase?

-No. Your rent and/or service charges wouldn’t change as a direct result of the merger.
+No. Your rent and/or service charges wouldn’t increase as a direct result of the merger.
 Your rent and service charges would continue to be reviewed each year in the same way they are now.
 Where you are a tenant, the current protections over how much your rent can increase year on year (as set out by the Regulator of Social Housing) would continue.

 Will my tenancy remain the same?